London City Pass Comparison

 To the passTo the passTo the pass

 The London Pass offers the biggest savings by far for our example itinerary.
-It would only cost you 172 pounds with this pass, saving you 97 pounds.
-Plus you could skip the line at three of the attractions on the list, saving you a lot of time as well.
+It would only cost you 176 pounds with this pass, saving you 110.60 pounds.

 Traveler type #2: A handful of sights